 New Zealand’s form of community broadcasting is access radio.
 Resources and training are provided for community groups and individuals to make their own programmes.
-‘Outside’ help is limited to basic radio skills training and access to the technical resources.
+‘Outside’ help is limited to basic radio skills training and access to technical resources.
 Minority ethnic programmes tend to dominate the schedule.

 In 2013 there were four community access stations in the South Island and eight in the North Island.
 The communities involved range from rural Wairarapa to the melting pot of Auckland.

 A ministerial directive in 1989 required NZ On Air to fund access radio.
 NZ On Air also concluded that radio was the most effective broadcasting medium for the country’s diverse communities.
-The deregulation of frequencies and markets in the late 1980s and 1990s opened up radio for community groups.
+The deregulation of frequencies and markets in the late 1980s and 1990s opened up radio to community groups.

 Access radio broadcasters tailor their programming to be eligible for NZ On Air funding.
 Community access radio therefore enjoys an unusually high level of state funding and support.